dusty-nv/jetson-containers/docs/setup.md

 # System Setup

-Install the latest version of JetPack 4 if you are on Nano/TX1/TX2, or JetPack 5 if you are on Xavier/Orin.
-This repo tests on the following versions of JetPack:
+Install the latest version of JetPack 4 if you're on Nano/TX1/TX2, or JetPack 5 if you're on Xavier/Orin.
+The following versions are supported:

 * JetPack 4.6.1+ (>= L4T R32.7.1)
 * JetPack 5.1+  (>= L4T R35.2.1)

+> note: x86 platforms are not supported at this time

 ## Clone the Repo